olanuges90/analytics-data-lake/README.md

 # Overview
-The Fucntionality of nba_data_lake_setup.py script includes:
+The Functionality of nba_data_lake_setup.py script includes:
 - Creates an Amazon S3 Bucket where raw and processed NBA data will be stored.
 - Uploads NBA Data to S3 in JSON Format.
 - Creates an AWS Glue database and an external table for querying the data.